 We provide opportunities for parents/carers to receive e-safety education and information, to enable them to support their children in developing good e-safety behaviour.

-We now have a wonderful e-safety newsletter, take a look at the current copies:
+e-safety is featured within our bi-weekly newsletter, take a look at the current copies here.

 We are committed to making on-going improvements to our E-safeguarding provision within school.
 We are registered with 360 degree E-Safe and regularly review and evaluate the progress we are making.
 We are proud to have received this certificate which recognises our commitment.

 Click the link to open our 360 safe progress report.

 - BBC Stay Safe - Do you know how to stay safe online?
 Dongle the Rabbit will teach you all he knows with his video and quiz.

 - NetSmart - Be totally cool and show your friends how much you know about Internet safety by watching the video clips on here.
 There are also loads of activities and games that will test your knowledge!

 - Newsround - Test your knowledge of Internet safety with this quiz from CBBC Newsround.
 There's also further information if you're not sure on anything.